-How much money can you keep when you file bankruptcy?
+How much cash can you keep when you file bankruptcy?

 It’s not as though you won’t have living expenses after you file bankruptcy.